hkarhani/byodlimit/README.md

 Please use this script in controlled Environment.

-Security features are disabled for Jupyter Notebook (anyone with IP reachability to docker host port 8888 will be able to browse the Notebook).
+Security features are disabled for Jupyter Notebook (anyone with IP reachability to docker host port 8888 will be able to browse the Notebook / scripts - to simplify config editing).
 You can either modify the Jupyter Notebook settings file or stop sharing the port 8888.

 fastAPI (default port 5000) is implementing http only and I just updated the code the accept API Key either via: